yasserfarouk/negmas/docs/scripts.rst

 ===============       ===================================================================
  Command                                  Meaning
 ===============       ===================================================================
-genius                Run a Genius Bridge.
+genius-setup          Downloads the genius bridge and updates your settings. jnegmas-setup         Downloads jnegmas and updates your settings genius                Run a Genius Bridge.
 This bridge allows you to use GeniusNegotiator
                       agents.
-Please notice that this command by-default runs in the foreground preventing further input to the terminal. genius-setup          Downloads the genius bridge and updates your settings. jnegmas               Start the bridge to JNegMAS (to use Java agents in worlds) jnegmas-setup         Downloads jnegmas and updates your settings scml                  Runs an SCML world tournament            Runs a tournament version               Prints NegMAS version
+Please notice that this command by-default runs in the foreground preventing further input to the terminal.\
+jnegmas               Start the bridge to JNegMAS (to use Java agents in worlds) tournament            Runs a tournament version               Prints NegMAS version
 ===============       ===================================================================

+The commands `genius-steup` and `jnegmas-setup`  have no parameters and will download genius and jnegmas (respectively) for later use by `genius` and `jnegmas` commands.

 Genius Bridge (negmas genius)
 -----------------------------